Theatre Production BA (Hons) – 2023 entry

 Optional expenses

-During your time on the course, you may have the opportunity to go on an optional work placement, and therefore there may be associated costs depended on the nature of the particular placement.
+During your time on the course, you may have the opportunity to go on an optional work placement which may be paid or unpaid, and therefore there may be associated costs depending on the nature of the particular placement.
 By way of a general guide, for the current optional work placement opportunities depending on the placement there could be an additional associated cost to students of between £0 and £800.

 You will be offered a week’s training in Stage Combat leading to Actors Combat Theatrical Training (ACTT) Standard-level exam.
 Opportunities for advanced training may also be available to students.
 These are extra-curricular courses so additional charges apply.